 Writing this small guide for you guys as I am the proud possessor of a Maltese best friend.
 Since things turned out so wonderfully while we were both studying in Amsterdam, I could not pass on the chance of coming to visit this small and very summerish EU nation.
 I am at my second visit and writing to you from here as we speak.
 Thought I should not be the only one benefiting from seeing this lovely place through the eyes of the locals so let’s have a look at your to-do list for when you decide to come over.

 Zoom in to the South of Italy, zoom in some more and some mooooore anddd … there you have it!
 Malta is one of the smallest nations in Europe, situated approx. 80 km South off the coast of Italy.
 The 3 main islands and the only inhabited ones are Malta, Gozo & Comino (population: 1 family).
 I prepared a checkpoint for you on each of them.
 The rest of the 18 islands of the Maltese archipelago you can reach if on a boat tour.
 For a better sailing experience I would recommend gathering your friends and going for a speed boat rental.
+Accompanying kids with you should pose no problem as you can even look for some kid paddleboard reviews, along with other equipment.
 It would give you the flexibility of seeing more of the spots you would enjoy most.
 If you need more details on this, I know a guy that knows a guy ;)) Not with a bigger group?
 Seeing the beautiful islands can also be done with organized tours of the main attractions on each island.

 Since we’re talking logistics, transportation around Malta is generally easiest when done by car.
 Even though I am one of those people that drive on the right side of the road (haha!), getting used to the British way of driving and getting a rental would be the best way to go.
 Costs are low and you can reach a lot more places in a short amount of time.
 Some of my favorite attractions at least, as you will maybe see later, are quite difficult to reach otherwise.
 Need directions?
 Apart from the classical Google Maps, do talk to locals and ask for guidance.
 If you decide to go for the bus, I have been strongly advised to tell you not to have big expectations from the bus schedule and just take it easy ;))